A new estimation of the quantum Chernoff bound: Preliminary

 Throughout the paper, let $\mathbb{M}_n$ denote the algebra of all $n\times n$ matrices with complex entries.
-We denote by $\mathbb{P}_n$ the cone of positive (definite) matrices in $\mathbb{M}_n$.
+A capital letter represents a matrix.
+If a matrix $A$ is positive semidefinite (positive definite, respectively), we write $A\geq 0$ ($A>0$, respectively).
 The well-known L\"{o}wner partial order is defined accordingly, that is, $A\leq B$ whenever $B-A\geq0$.
+We denote the set of all positive definite matrices in $\mathbb{M}_n$ as $\mathbb{P}_n$.
+The canonical trace mapping on $\mathbb{M}_n$ is denoted by $\mathrm{tr}(\cdot)$.